-What else should we know with the private placement definition?
-There exist different ways to invest in private placements.
+What else should we know about the private placement definition?
+First, there exist different ways to invest in private placements.
 The first is as an accredited investor.
 The second is via mutual funds and ETFs.

 What Is an Accredited Investor?

-Accredited investors are allowed to make investments in securities that aren’t registered with the SEC.
+Accredited investors can invest in securities that aren’t registered with the SEC.

 How does one become an accredited investor?
-Yearly personal income over the last 2 years must be at least $200,000, or spousal of $300,000.
+First, yearly personal income over the last two years must be at least $200,000 or a spousal of $300,000.

 Furthermore, individual or joint net worth must exceed $1M.
 The primary residence is excluded from this number.
 The list also expands to individuals well-versed in the art of investments.

-Once an individual meets the above criteria, they are set to purchase investments outside the SEC scope.
+Once individuals meet the above criteria, they are set to purchase investments outside the SEC scope.
 It’s up to the company selling the financial instrument to perform the necessary due diligence before selling the security.

-There is no membership card, governing body to report to or online application to become an accredited investor.
-Becoming an accredited investor opens the door to many new investments such as REITs, hedge funds and private placements.
+There is no membership card, governing body to report to, or online application to become an accredited investor.
+However, becoming an accredited investor opens the door to new investments, such as REITs, hedge funds, and private placements.

-Oftentimes, there is a minimum investment required to participate as an accredited investor.
-Depending on the firms, this sum can range anywhere between $250k to $25M.
+Often, a minimum investment is required to participate as an accredited investor.
+Depending on the firm, this sum can range between $250k to $25M.
 Blackrock (NYSE: BLK) is a good example.

 Mutual Funds, ETFs and Stocks

 On the other hand, ETFs can follow an index of publicly traded companies investing in private equities.
 In both cases, there are management fees.
-It becomes less profitable to do it via these funds than by ourselves.
-Now, let’s take a look at a few funds investing in the private sector.
+As a result, it becomes less profitable to do it via these funds than by ourselves.
+Now, let’s look at a few funds investing in the private sector.

-There are 3 main ETFs dealing in the private equity sector.
+Three main ETFs are dealing in the private equity sector.
 The VanEck BDC Income ETF (NYSEARCA: BIZD) tracks the performance of business development companies.
 Invesco Global Listed Private Equity ETF (NYSEARCA: PSP) and ProShares Global Listed Private Equity ETF (BATS: PEX) invest in global and financial private equity companies.

 It is also possible to invest directly in some stocks.
-For all 3 funds, a few names are repeated in the top 10 holdings: Ares Capital Corporation (NASDAQ: ARCC), Hercules Capital Inc (NYSE: HTGC) and 3i Group (OTCMKTS: TGOPY).
+For all three funds, a few names are repeated in the top 10 holdings: Ares Capital Corporation (NASDAQ: ARCC), Hercules Capital Inc (NYSE: HTGC), and 3i Group (OTCMKTS: TGOPY).

 They finance companies and develop their business.
-Most of the other names in these funds are similar companies investing in the same field.
+Most other names in these funds are similar companies investing in the same field.
 Their returns are nowhere near the S&P or other major indexes.
-Invest here with caution and do your own due diligence carefully.
+Invest here with caution and do your due diligence carefully.

 Now You Know the Private Placement Definition

-To conclude, the private placement definitions is that it help private companies secure the necessary funds to grow and conduct their day-to-day business.
+To conclude, the private placement definition is that it helps private companies secure the necessary funds to grow and conduct their day-to-day business.
 Since the SEC isn’t involved, they follow different rules than public companies.

 They can also secure capital under more flexible terms and conditions.
 Investors can also invest in these companies.
 For accredited investors, there are more options available.
-For everyday investors, they have to go with funds or by investing in companies operating in this business.
+Every day investors have to go with funds or by investing in companies operating in this business.